 Over a year ago, we set out our eight ‘no regret’ decisions that organisations should take to prepare for Brexit.
 And, as I look through them now, they all still stand for the end of the transition period.

 Clean up your current data

-Build ways to capture more data
+Build ways to capture additional required data for Customs requirements

 Take advantage of existing government schemes

 Given the extended timetable and the consequences of needing to manage the challenges of COVID-19, I personally feel that one ‘no regret’ decision—plan to be agile—has become more important than ever.
 Regardless of whether there is a trade deal or not, the full details of our future relationship with the EU may not be known for some years.
 Uncertainty is a key feature of the business environment in the UK, and it looks like this will be the case for some time to come.

 Planning to be agile means preparations need to run parallel to future-proofing your organisation for the longer term.
 This includes adapting to the opportunities new technology offers, and embracing new ways of working.
 For many businesses, the COVID-19 lockdown measures accelerated their adoption of technology-enabled flexible working practices.
 These organisations should look to maximise the effectiveness of these practices while reorienting to the new global trade environment and contributing to creating a new narrative for the UK.